-To improve the quality of clusters generated by the above mentioned hierarchical clustering techniques, we integrate our hierarchical clustering techniques with other clustering techniques; this is called as multiphase clustering.
+To improve the quality of clusters generated by the above-mentioned hierarchical clustering techniques, we integrate our hierarchical clustering techniques with other clustering techniques called multiphase clustering.
 The different types of multiphase clustering are as follows:

 - BIRCH (Balanced Iterative Reducing and Clustering using Hierarchies)